gladkykhdaria/diplom-dsp-digital-twin-fft/Readme.md

 ## What it actually does

-- A real DHT22 sensor feeds live temperature and humidity data into the system.
+- Two real sensors feed live data into the system: a BME280 (temperature, humidity, pressure) and an MPU-6050 (acceleration, gyroscope) - sharing one I2C bus properly, both reading correctly and continuously.
 - The system classifies that data itself - green/yellow/red per parameter - and drives real LEDs and a buzzer based on its own judgment, not a person watching a chart.
 - A Raspberry Pi Pico 2 W runs its own Wi-Fi hotspot and serves that data (and takes commands) over a simple network protocol.
-- A Rust web app on the other end gives a live dashboard: the current reading, the system's status, and a way to simulate values to test every possible outcome before the real sensor even had to prove itself.
+- A Rust web app on the other end gives a live dashboard: real sensor readings, the system's status, and a way to simulate values to test every possible outcome, all on one consolidated view.
 - Underneath all of that sits the actual research question: whether a Rust-based signal-processing pipeline (FFT and friends, for the vibration side of the project) can match or beat Python's NumPy/SciPy